 The proposed RMN locations are sites sampled as part of the Fixed Station Program and where a USGS stream gage is present.
-Temperature dataloggers, a trail camera to take photos of the flow, and a weather station will be deployed during spring of 2023 at these locations to collect continuous data.
-Fish and macroinvertebrate data collection during the 2023 season from these three sites will be used for biological community assessments.
+Temperature dataloggers, a trail camera to take photos of the flow, and a weather station will continue to be deployed during 2024 at these locations to collect continuous data.
+Fish and macroinvertebrate data collection during the 2024 season from these three sites will be used for biological community assessments.
 Water chemistry will be sampled as part of the Fixed Station Water Quality Monitoring Program and will occur monthly (IDEM 2020b).
-Sites 23RMN01 and 23RMN02 are sampled on the North Central Route, and site 23RMN03 is sampled as part of the Southeast Route.
+Site 24RMN01 is sampled on the Southeast Route.
+Site 24RMN02 is sampled on the North Central Route Site 24RMN03 is sampled as part of the South-A Route.

-Conduct site reconnaissance activities in house and through physical site visits (2023a).
+Conduct site reconnaissance activities in house and through physical site visits (2023b).
 In-house activities include preparation and review of site maps and aerial photographs.
 Physical site visits include verification of accessibility, safety considerations, equipment needed to properly sample the site, and property owner consultations, if required.
-Record all information on the Site Reconnaissance Form (Attachment 1) and enter the information into the Assessment Information Management System (AIMS II) database.
+Record all information on the Site Reconnaissance Form (Attachment 1) and enter the information into the Assessment Information Management System (AIMS II) database (IDEM 2022a).
 Determine precise coordinates for each site during the reconnaissance site visits or at the beginning of site sampling.
-Use an agency approved handheld Global Positioning System (GPS) unit which can verify horizontal precision within five meters or less, described in GPS Data Creation (IDEM 2022b, 2023b).
+Use an agency approved handheld Global Positioning System (GPS) unit which can verify horizontal precision within five meters or less, described in GPS Data Creation (IDEM 2022b, 2023c).
 Enter GPS coordinates into the AIMS II database.
-Table 4 provides 2023 RMN sites' sampling locations information.
+Table 4 provides 2024 RMN sites' sampling locations information.
 Figure 1 provides RMN sites' map locations.

 Table 4.
-List of Potential 2023 Regional Monitoring Network (RMN) Sites.
+List of 2024 Regional Monitoring Network (RMN) Sites.